Skip to main content

 DNS

-kubectl get service ingress-nginx-controller --namespace mural-system
+kubectl get service --namespace mural-system -l app.kubernetes.io/name=traefik

 Example output